chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 Copper rockfish is a medium- to large-sized nearshore rockfish found from Mexico to Alaska.
 The core range is comparatively large, from northern Baja Mexico to the Gulf of Alaska, as well as in Puget Sound.
 Copper rockfish have historically been a part of both commercial and recreational fisheries throughout its range.

 Copper rockfish are commonly found in waters less than 130 meters in depth in nearshore kelp forests and rocky habitat [@love_milton_probably_1996].
 The diets of copper rockfish consist primarily of crustaceans, mollusks, and fish [@lea_biological_1999; @bizzarro_diet_2017-1].
-The body coloring of copper rockfish varies across the coast with northern fish often exhibiting dark brown to olive  with southern fish exhibiting yellow to olive-pink variations in color [@miller_guide_1972] which initially led to them being designated as two separate species (*S. caurinus* and *S. vexillaris*).
+The body coloring of copper rockfish varies across the West Coast with northern fish often exhibiting dark brown to olive  with southern fish exhibiting yellow to olive-pink variations in color [@miller_guide_1972], which initially led to them being designated as two separate species (*S. caurinus* and *S. vexillaris*).

-Numerous genetic studies have been performed looking for genetic variation in copper rockfish with variable outcomes.
+Numerous genetic studies have been performed looking for genetic variation in copper rockfish, with variable outcomes.
 Genetic work has revealed significant differences between Puget Sound and coastal stocks [@dick_replicate_2014].
-Stocks along the West Coast have not been determined to be genetically distinct populations but significant population subdivision has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
-A specific study examining copper rockfish populations off the coast of Santa Barbara and Monterey California identified a genetic break between the north and south with moderate differentiation [@sivasundar_life_2010].
+Stocks along the West Coast have not been determined to be genetically distinct populations, but significant population subdivision has been detected, indicating limited oceanographic exchange among geographically proximate locations [@buonaccorsi_population_2002; @johansson_influence_2008].
+A specific study examining copper rockfish populations off the coast of Santa Barbara and Monterey California identified a genetic break between the north and south, with moderate differentiation [@sivasundar_life_2010].

-Copper rockfish are a relatively long-lived rockfish estimated to live at least 50 years [@love_milton_probably_1996].
+Copper rockfish are a relatively long-lived rockfish, estimated to live at least 50 years [@love_milton_probably_1996].
 Copper rockfish was determined to have the highest vulnerability (V = 2.27) of any West Coast groundfish stock evaluated in a productivity susceptibility analysis [@cope_approach_2011].
 This analysis calculated species-specific vulnerability scores based on two dimensions: productivity characterized by the life history and susceptibility that characterized how the stock could be impacted by fisheries and other activities.

 ## Historical and Current Fishery Information

 Off the coast of California, north of Point Conception, copper rockfish is caught in both commercial and recreational fisheries.
 Recreational removals have been the largest source of fishing mortality, comprising nearly 85 percent of total removals of copper rockfish across all years (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
 The landings from the commercial fishery have been minimal by year, expect for a brief period between the mid-1980s and early-2000s.

-The recreational fishery in the early part of the 20th century were focused on nearshore waters near ports, with activity expanded activity further from port and into deeper depths over time [@miller_spatially_2014].
-Prior to the groundfish fishery being declared a federal disaster 2000, and the subsequent rebuilding period, there were no time or area closures for groundfish.
+The recreational fishery in the early part of the 20th century was focused on nearshore waters near ports, with expanded activity further from port and into deeper depths over time [@miller_spatially_2014].
+Prior to the groundfish fishery being declared a federal disaster in 2000, and the subsequent rebuilding period, there were no time or area closures for groundfish.
 Access to deeper depths during this period spread effort over a larger area and filled bag limits with a greater diversity of species from both the shelf and nearshore.
 This resulted in lower catch of nearshore rockfish relative to the period after 2000 when 20 to 60 fm depth restrictions ranging from 20 fm in the Northern Management Area to 60 fm in the Southern Management Area were put in place in various management area delineations along the state (see Appendix Section \ref{ca-man}).
 This shifting effort onto the nearshore, concomitantly increased catch rates for nearshore rockfish including copper rockfish in the remaining open depths, though season lengths were greatly curtailed.

 Following  all previously overfished groundfish species, other than yelloweye rockfish, being declared rebuilt by 2019, deeper depth restrictions were offered in the Southern Management area allowing resumed access to shelf rockfish in less than 75 fm and are currently 100 fm as of 2021.
 The increased access to deeper depths south of Point Conception with the rebuilding of cowcod is expected to reduce the effort in nearshore waters where copper rockfish is most prevalent.
 To the north of Point Conception where yelloweye rockfish are prevalent, depth constraints persist and effort remains focused on the nearshore in 30 to 50 fm depending on the management area.
 As yelloweye rockfish continues to rebuild, incremental increases in access to deeper depths are expected, which will likely further reduce the effort in nearshore waters where copper rockfish is most prevalent.

 Prior to development of the live fish market in the 1980s, there was very little commercial catch of copper rockfish, with dead copper rockfish fetching a low ex-vessel price per pound.
 Copper rockfish were targeted along with other rockfish to some degree in the nearshore or caught as incidental catch by vessels targeting other more valuable stocks such as lingcod.
 Most fish were caught using hook and line gear, though some were caught using traps, gill nets and, rarely, trawl gear.
 Trawling was prohibited within three miles of shore in 1953 and gill netting within three miles of shore was prohibited in 1994, preventing access to a high proportion of the species habitat with these gear types.
 Copper rockfish were caught along with other rockfish to some degree in the nearshore or caught as bycatch by vessels targeting other more valuable stocks such as lingcod.

 In the late 1980s and early 1990s a market for fish landed live arose out of Los Angeles and the Bay area, driven by demand from Asian restaurants and markets.
 The growth of the live fish market was driven by consumers willing to pay a higher price for live fish, ideally plate-sized (12 - 14 inches or 30.5 - 35.6 cm).
-Live fish landed for the restaurant market lump fish into two categories, small (1 - 3 lbs.) or large (3 - 6 lbs.), with small, plate-sized, fish fetching higher prices at market ranging between $5 -7 per fish (Bill James, personal communication).
+Live fish landed for the restaurant market are lumped into two categories, small (1 - 3 lbs.) or large (3 - 6 lbs.), with small, plate-sized, fish fetching higher prices at market ranging between $5 -7 per fish (Bill James, personal communication).
 Copper rockfish is one of the many rockfish species that is included in the commercial live fish fishery.
 The proportion of copper rockfish being landed live vs. dead since 2000 by California commercial fleets ranges between 50 to greater than 70 percent in the southern and northern areas, respectively.

-With the development and expansion of the nearshore live fish fishery during the 1980s and 1990s, new entrants in this open access fishery were drawn by premium ex-vessel price per pound for live fish resulting in over-capitalization of the fishery.
+With the development and expansion of the nearshore live fish fishery during the 1980s and 1990s, new entrants in this open access fishery were drawn by premium ex-vessel price per pound for live fish, resulting in over-capitalization of the fishery.
 Since 2002, the California Department of Fish and Wildlife (CDFW) has managed 19 nearshore species in accordance with Nearshore Fisheries Management Plan [@wilson-vandenberg_implementing_2014].
-In 2003, the CDFW implemented a Nearshore Restricted Access Permit system, including requirement of a Deeper Nearshore Fishery Species Permit to retain copper rockfish, with the overall goal of reducing the number of participants to a more sustainable level, with permit issuance based on historical landings history by the retrospective qualifying date.
-The result was reduction in permits issued from 1,127 in 1999 to 505 in 2003, greatly reducing catch levels.
+In 2003, the CDFW implemented a Nearshore Restricted Access Permit system, including the requirement of a Deeper Nearshore Fishery Species Permit to retain copper rockfish, with the overall goal of reducing the number of participants to a more sustainable level, with permit issuance based on historical landings history by the retrospective qualifying date.
+The result was a reduction in permits issued from 1,127 in 1999 to 505 in 2003, greatly reducing catch levels.
 In addition, reduced trip limits, season closures in March and April and depth restrictions were implemented to address bycatch of overfished species and associated constraints from their low catch limits.

-Copper rockfish residing between Point Conception and the California/Oregon border are assessed here as a single, separate stock.
+Copper rockfish residing between Point Conception and the California/Oregon border are assessed here as a single, separate stock (Figure \ref{fig:map}).
 This designation was made based on oceanographic, geographic, and fishery conditions.
 The copper rockfish population in California waters was split at Point Conception due to water circulation patterns that create a natural barrier between nearshore rockfish populations to the north and south.
 The northern border for this assessment was defined as the California/Oregon border due to substantial differences in historical and current exploitation levels.
-Additionally, he fairly sedentary nature of adult copper rockfish, likely limits flow of fish between northern California and areas to the north.
+Additionally, the fairly sedentary nature of adult copper rockfish, likely limits flow of fish between northern California and areas to the north.

+Analysis  that summarized current research to inform stock structure in copper rockfish off the West Coast and evaluated the available information to guide the selection of the management area relative to the assessment area is presented in Wetzel et al. [-@wetzel_status_2021].

 ## Summary of Management History and Performance

-Copper rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes, split at 40$^\circ$ 10' Lat.
-N. off the West Coast.
-Each complex, comprised of nearshore rockfish species, is managed based on a complex level overfishing limit (OFL) and annual catch limit (ACL) that are determined by summing the species-specific OFLs and ACLs (ACLs set equal to the Acceptable Biological Catch) contributions for all stocks managed in the complex (North or South).
+Copper rockfish is managed by the Pacific Fishery Management Council (PFMC) as a part of the Nearshore Rockfish North and Nearshore Rockfish South complexes, split at 40$^\circ$ 10' N. lat. off the West Coast.
+Each complex, comprised of nearshore rockfish species, is managed based on a complex level overfishing limit (OFL) and annual catch limit (ACL) that are determined by summing the species-specific OFLs and ACLs (ACLs set equal to the Acceptable Biological Catches) contributions for all stocks managed in the complex (North or South).
 Removals for species within the Nearshore Rockfish North and South complexes are managed and tracked against the complex total OFL and ACL, rather than on a species by species basis.

-Table \ref{tab:ofl} show the Nearshore Rockfish North and South complex level OFLs and ACLs, the copper rockfish OFL and ACL contributions amounts for both areas, the state-specific allocations of the copper rockfish ACL contribution (the south copper rockfish ACL plus 25 percent allocated to California from the north ACL), and the total removals for California, north of Point Conception.
+Table \ref{tab:ofl} shows the Nearshore Rockfish North and South complex level OFLs and ACLs, the copper rockfish OFL and ACL contributions amounts for both areas, the state-specific allocations of the copper rockfish ACL contribution (the south copper rockfish ACL plus 25 percent allocated to California from the north ACL), and the total removals for California, north of Point Conception.

 <!--chapter:end:11introduction.Rmd-->